yugabyte/yugabyte-db/docs/content/preview/reference/drivers/rust/rust-postgres-reference.md

 Following are other connection properties offered with the rust smart driver:

-- `fallback-to-topology-keys-only` : Applicable only for topology-aware load balancing.
-When set to true, the smart driver does not attempt to connect to servers outside of primary and fallback placements specified via property.
-The default behavior is to fallback to any available server in the entire cluster.
-Defaults to false.
+- `fallback-to-topology-keys-only` - when set to true, the smart driver does not attempt to connect to servers outside of primary and fallback placements specified by the `topology_keys` property.
+By default, the driver falls back to any available server in the cluster.
+Default is false.

-- `failed-host-reconnect-delay-secs` : The driver marks a server as failed with a timestamp, when it cannot connect to it.
-Later, whenever it refreshes the server list via yb_servers(), if it sees the failed server in the response, it marks the server as "UP" only if failed-host-reconnect-delay-secs time has elapsed.
-Defaults to 5 seconds.
+- `failed-host-reconnect-delay-secs` - when the driver is unable to connect to a server, it marks the server using a timestamp.
+When refreshing the server list via `yb_servers()`, if the failed server appears in the response, the driver will only mark the server as "up" if `failed-host-reconnect-delay-secs` time has elapsed since the server was marked as down.
+Default is 5 seconds.

 ### Use the driver